cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

 .. figure:: images/image18.png
    :alt: Rename the file

-After this we need to click ``Done`` otherwise it would not set the Google Drive API.
+After this we need to click ``Done`` otherwise it would not complete the enabling of the Google Drive API.

 In order to create the authorization flow, we also need to modify cloudmesh.yaml to store the paths of the files needed